Whether you’re road-tripping or arriving after a long flight, settling into your hotel room is a welcome reward after a long travel day.

 FAQs

 Most hotels allow someone else to check-in for you as long as you have that person added to the hotel reservation.
-To ensure a smooth process, contact the hotel in advance to ask about their policies and follow their instructions.
+To ensure a smooth process, contact the hotel in advance to ask about their policies.

 Hotels often have a time listed that you need to check in before.
-But you can almost always check into a hotel later, even after midnight, as long as you let them know.
+But you can almost always check into a hotel later, even after midnight, as long as you notify them in advance.
+However, at smaller or independent properties, a very late check-in is sometimes not possible.
+If you anticipate one, be sure to contact them as far in advance as possible.

-Hotel policies vary widely when it comes to the number of guests allowed in a room.
-Some aren’t concerned with it (unless the number of people starts to become excessive) while others have strict rules and will charge extra per guest.
-It’s best to check before booking.
+Hotel policies vary widely regarding the number of guests allowed in a room.
+Some are fairly lax (unless the number of people starts to become excessive), while others, especially those in Europe, have strict rules and will charge extra per guest.
+It’s highly recommended to check before booking to avoid surprise fees later.

 Some hotels don’t have check-in deadlines, but for those that do, the cut-off is commonly between 6:00 pm and midnight.
 If you’re a no-show by that point, a hotel may give away your room.
 If you plan to arrive in the evening, it’s best to call ahead to inform the hotel.